 If approved, off-campus work permission can be used on-campus as well as off-campus and allows students to work 20 hours/week while school is in session and full-time during recesses, and is given in one-year increments.
 Students can reapply after one year for an additional year of work authorization.

 Applications are submitted to the Citizenship and Immigration Services for final decision.
 If you would like to apply for Severe Economic Hardship work permission, please make an appointment to meet with an international student advisor.
-S/He will review your application materials and the OIE will mail your application to the local service center.
+Your application materials will be reviewed, and the OIE will mail your application to the local service center.

 OPT 24-Month STEM Extension